eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

     the configuration CMake_.
     If you want to compile the performance tests, you will need to add the argument :code:`-DPERFORMANCE_TESTS=ON` when calling the configuration CMake_.
-    For this step, you need Gtest_ as explained in the :ref:`requirements_linux_sources` section above..
+    For this step, you need Gtest_ as explained in the requirements_linux_sources_ section above.

 .. important::